 Russian Fighter Flies Within 5 Feet Of U.S. Reconnaissance Plane Over Black Sea

-The U.S. State Department is calling out Moscow after what it describes as a dangerously close pass by a Russian fighter jet of a U.S. Navy reconnaissance plane over the Black Sea.
+The U.S. State Department is calling out Moscow after what it describes as a dangerously close pass by a Russian fighter jet near a U.S. Navy reconnaissance plane over the Black Sea.

 "As confirmed by U.S. Naval Forces Europe, a Russian [Su-27] engaged in an unsafe interaction with a U.S. EP-3 in international airspace, with the Russia pilot closing to within 5 feet and crossing directly in front of the EP-3's flight path," State Department spokesperson Heather Nauert said in a statement Monday.